nschonni/cordova-docs/articles/getting-started/ios-guide.md

 Let's help you set things up.

-## Install a few things onto your Mac
+## Install a few things on your Mac

 1. Install [Node.js](http://nodejs.org/).